va3c/viewer/va3c-hacker/r4/readme.md

 As that good chairperson once said: "Let a hundred hackettes bloom!"

-The idea is that if you see something you like, all the source code that generated that thing is there for the taking with a single 'view source code'
+The idea is that if you see something you like, all the code that generates that thing is there for the taking with a single 'view source'.

 And the menus are written in [Markdown]( http://en.wikipedia.org/wiki/Markdown ).
 Just like your Reddit posts.